 The computer includes preinstalled multimedia software.
-Some models may be shipped with additional multimedia software on an optical disc.
+Some models also include software on an optical disc.

 Depending on the hardware and software included with the computer, the following multimedia tasks may be supported:

 - Playing digital media, including audio and video CDs, audio and video DVDs, and Internet radio - Creating or copying data CDs - Creating, editing, and burning audio CDs - Creating, editing, and burning a video or movie to a DVD or video CD